Montgomery, AL HVAC Trade Schools

 Many modern structures are “smart” buildings that require sophisticated HVAC systems.
 Today’s climate control equipment requires trained technicians to install, maintain, and service the high-tech systems in old and new structures.
 The best job opportunities will go to technicians who are skilled troubleshooters, understand electronics and technology, and are proficient with computers.
 Those who specialize in new construction may occasionally experience unemployment if construction declines.
 The diversified industries and economic growth of Montgomery make a decline unlikely in the foreseeable future.
 Homeowners and businesses, especially those that rely on technology, depend on year-round climate control.
 Technicians who maintain, service, and repair equipment and systems can expect full-time employment.

-HVAC and HVAC/R Salaries in Montgomery, AL
+Montgomery HVAC and HVAC/R Salaries

 The BLS (May 2019) wage data shows that HVAC mechanics and installers nationally received a median salary of $48,730.
 Technicians in Montgomery received an annual median salary of $49,090.
 That’s more favorable than it appears because Alabama has a low cost of living when compared to most other American states.